ControlSpeech: Towards Simultaneous and Independent Zero-shot Speaker Cloning and Zero-shot Language Style Control: Experiments

-In this section, we validated the necessity of the decoupling scheme and the SMSD module.
-Additionally, in appendix \ref{appendix mix} and appendix \ref{appendix noise}, we examined the impact of hyperparameters for mixed distributions and various noise models.
+We validate the necessity of the codec decoupl ingand the SMSD module.
+We also investigate the impact of hyperparameters for mixed distributions and various noise models in Appendix \ref{appendix mix} and \ref{appendix noise}.

-\textbf{Decouple codec} For the decouple codec experiment, we maintained the main framework of ControlSpeech but used a non-decoupled Encodec to represent discrete audio in the TTS model.
-Furthermore, during training, we input the speech prompt into the codec generator, allowing the model to learn corresponding timbre, content, and style representations from the speech prompt, content prompt, and style prompt, respectively.
-We refer to this experimental model as ControlSpeech w/o decoupling and evaluated it using the prompt version of the main test set from the VccmDataset.
-As shown in Table \ref{table1}, ControlSpeech w/o decoupling performed significantly worse in controllability compared to ControlSpeech.
-This suggests that the speech prompt and style prompt may interfere with each other, making it difficult to simultaneously clone timbre and control style with this approach.
+\textbf{Decouple codec.} To analyze the impact of decoupling, we maintain the main framework of ControlSpeech and directly encode the speech prompt and style prompt using the frozen speech encodec encoder and style encoder (replicated from the structure of the text encoder) respectively, then feed them into the codec generator through cross attention.
+We denote this model as \textbf{ControlSpeech w/o decoupling}.
+As shown in Table~\ref{table_codec}, ControlSpeech w/o decoupling performs substantially worse in controllability compared to ControlSpeech, suggesting that the speech prompt and style prompt indeed may interfere with each other.

-\textbf{SMSD module} Regarding the SMSD module, we evaluated its effectiveness in addressing the many-to-many style control problem.
-Specifically, we replaced the SMSD module with a style encoder and referred to this experimental model as ControlSpeech w/o SMSD.
-As shown in Table \ref{table4}, ControlSpeech w/o SMSD performed significantly worse in the MOS-SA and MOS-SD metrics compared to ControlSpeech, thus strongly validating that the SMSD module enables more fine-grained control of the model's style and increases style diversity through style sampling.
+\textbf{The SMSD module.} We replace the SMSD module with a style encoder (replicated from the structure of the text encoder) and denote this model as \textbf{ControlSpeech w/o SMSD}.
+As shown in Table~\ref{table4}, ControlSpeech w/o SMSD performs markedly worse in terms of MOS-SA and MOS-SD compared to ControlSpeech, which strongly validates that the SMSD module enables more fine-grained control of the model's style and increases style diversity through style sampling.
+We also visualize the distribution of the SMSD under varying pitch/speed/volume (details in Appendix~\ref{appendix show smsd}).